alhartkh/demopresentation/slides.md

 ## Difference between front-end and back-end frameworks
 <!-- .slide: style="text-align: left;"> -->
 - **Back-End** :
-  -The frontend is the part of the website visible to the users.
+  -The frontend is the part of the website visible to the users.<br>
-  -Backend Languages – Python, JavaScript, PHP, Ruby, .NET -Backend frameworks- Django, Ruby On Rails, Express, Spring, ASP.NET Core
+  -Backend Languages – Python, JavaScript, PHP, Ruby, .NET<br>
+  -Backend frameworks- Django, Ruby On Rails, Express, Spring, ASP.NET Core<br>
 - **Front-End** :
-  -The frontend is the part of the website visible to the users.
+  -The frontend is the part of the website visible to the users.<br>
-  -Frontend Languages – HTML, CSS, JavaScript, JQuery -Frontend Frameworks- React, Vue, BootStrap, Ember, Angular
+  -Frontend Languages – HTML, CSS, JavaScript, JQuery<br>
+  -Frontend Frameworks- React, Vue, BootStrap, Ember, Angular<br>

  ---